 We became the winners of Guldknappen, Scandinavia’s most prestigious design award.
 We also started to work with lyocell jersey, an environmentally friendly and bio-degradable fiber.

 We launched our first animal-friendly fur, made from real mohair wool sewn onto a cotton fabric piece (the same process as making a wig).
 By using real mohair wool, we assure warmth and longevity in the garment.

 We experimented using recycled PET-bottles in our raincoats and other jackets.

 Swedish ELLE awarded us with the “Designer of the year” prize.
 The same year, we started a sustainable Eco-cashmere production using less water and contributing to less waste in the manufacturing process.
-We also designed handbags in collaboration with Swedish Tärnsjö Garveri, who is among the remaining 5% of the worlds tanning houses still employing the tradition of vegetable tanning.
-They have chosen to respect and preserve the environment by only using bark extracts, water and water-based finishing.
 We start to work with Chrome free leather.
 The production of chrome-free leather uses a natural tanning method, where tannins from bark, leaves and branches are used.
 Being an entirely organic material, vegetable tanned leather will change over time, it will grow softer and darker and acquire a patina depending on its use.
 A chrome-free leather product is biodegradable and recyclable.

 25% of our collections was sustainable and a GOOD CHOICE.
 We start to measure our footprint through the organization ECAP, The European Clothing Action Plan.